JetHughes/arvr-blog/content/about.md

-Hi Im Jeanne
+Hi Im Jet

-I like to do things
+I like Virtual and Augmented Reality

-These are my thoughts :)
+This is my blog :)